 When you knit your first sweater, it may be the first time you really have to take gauge seriously.
 When knitting pieces that are designed to fit a body, you need to get accurate gauge so they'll come out the size the designer intended.

 Take the time to swatch, wash your swatch as you will wash your sweater, and measure your swatch honestly.
 Reknit on different needles if you need to.
-Even though you're excited to get started, you to end up with a sweater that fits, so take the time to get your gauge right.
+Even though you're excited to get started and these steps take extra time, making sure you have the correct gauge is worth it as you'll end up with a sweater that fits.

 Once you've taken all the time needed to get gauge and knit all the pieces your sweater requires, take a little more time to sew your seams properly.
-The right finishing can make all the difference in having a sweater you're proud of and one that lives in the back of the closet.
+Mattress stitch is essential for sewing side seams, while a horizontal seam works to join bound off stitches together, such as shoulder seams.
+The right finishing can make all the difference in having a sweater you're proud to wear versus one that lives in the back of the closet.